 “CarGurus supports reducing barriers to entry and advancing diversity and inclusion in our community, and Law in Tech Diversity’s mission echoes our commitment to this issue,” said Stephen Cardente, Senior Corporate Counsel at CarGurus.
 “We hope that our legal team’s participation in this program opens doors for law students that otherwise would not have had this opportunity and we are thankful to both LiTD and Burns & Levinson for their collaboration in this initiative.”

-Gaylord is one of four summer associates at Burns & Levinson, joining Justine Kim, a rising 3L from Boston College Law School, and Sofia Martinez-Guasch and Donald Slater, Jr., both rising 3Ls from Suffolk University School of Law.
+Gaylord is one of three summer associates at Burns & Levinson, joining and Sofia Martinez-Guasch and Donald Slater, Jr., both rising 3Ls from Suffolk University School of Law.

 “We are thrilled to be participating in LiTD’s East Coast expansion this year and are excited to have these four talented law students with us this summer,” said Elizabeth Brady Murillo, Director of Professional Development at Burns & Levinson.
 “I am so happy that we are going to be able to collaborate with our client, CarGurus, and be able to provide these unique opportunities for learning and growth in both the business and law firm environment,” added Shepard Davidson, partner and former co-chair of the firm’s Business Litigation Group.
 “With law firms and innovative companies working together to address the lack of diversity in the law through programs like LiTD, we really can make a difference.”